stanfordnlp/pyreft/examples/loreft/README.md

 ## Datasets

-To load the datasets run:
+To load all of our used datasets run:

 ```bash
 bash load_datasets.sh
 ```

-We copy everything from [LLM-Adapters](https://github.com/AGI-Edgerunners/LLM-Adapters/tree/main) for the dataset setup.
+We copy everything from [LLM-Adapters](https://github.com/AGI-Edgerunners/LLM-Adapters/tree/main) for the commonsense and math reasoning dataset setup.
+We use a parsed version of [Ultrafeedback dataset](https://huggingface.co/datasets/argilla/ultrafeedback-binarized-preferences-cleaned) for instruct-tuning.
 Specifically, we get:

 - Training data for commonsense and math reasoning:
   - [`commonsense_170k.json`](https://github.com/AGI-Edgerunners/LLM-Adapters/blob/main/ft-training_set/commonsense_170k.json)